nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 #  **Nicolas Murgueitio**

-##  **Graduate Student at the University of North Carolina at Chapel Hill**
+##  **Affective-Social Neuroscience, PhD Student @ UNC Chapel Hill**

 I am a graduate student working at the [Sheridan](https://circlelab.unc.edu/) and [Propper](https://beelab.web.unc.edu/) Labs.
-Primarly, my research explores how species-expectanct (e.g., caregiving) and species-dependent (e.g., interpersonal violence) experiences impact behavioral and neural development.
-Additionally, I also explore the influences that the gut microbiome has on neural development.
+Primarly, my research explores how species-expectant (e.g., caregiving) and species-dependent (e.g., interpersonal violence) experiences impact behavioral and neural development.
+Additionally, I also study the influence that the gut microbiome has on neural development.
+I am particularly interested in neural processes as they relate to basic emotional learning (e.g., fear learning), and more complex social processes (e.g., attachment learning).
 To explore my questions and hypotheses I use a variety of methodologies and approaches including fMRI, MRI, EDA, RSA, parent-reported questionnaires, microbial gene sequences, behavioral assesments, machine learning, and other advanced statistical techniques.

 I am currently *leading* the following projects:

-1. **Behavioral adaptations to early adversity: A 7-year longitudinal study.** I am exploring how cognitive deprivation and threat predict psychopathology and educational outcomes through emotional reactivity and cognitive control.
-I am also looking at whether socioeconomic disadvantage predicts experiences of cognitive deprivation and threat, and whether attachment security can moderate the effects of threat on emotional reactivity.
+1. **Behavioral adaptations to early adversity** I am exploring how cognitive deprivation and threat predict psychopathology and educational outcomes through emotional reactivity and cognitive control.
+I am also looking at whether socioeconomic disadvantage predicts experiences of cognitive deprivation and threat, and seeing whether there are differences in these associations by attachment types (i.e., secure vs. insecure).

     **Collaborators/Mentors:** Cathi Propper (UNC), Margaret Sheridan (UNC).